anuexplores/LAC_conformational-gating/README.md

 # Conformational Gating Governs Substrate Selectivity in Fungal Laccase

-This repository contains the data, parameters, and analysis objects associated with the manuscript:
+This repository contains the input data, structures, parameters, and scipts associated with the manuscript:

 > *Conformational Gating of an Active-Site Loop Governs Phenolic and Aromatic Amine Substrate Selectivity in Fungal Laccase* **Anushka Biswas, Deepshikha Singh, Bhaskar Datta and Mithun Radhakrishna**